eclipse-cyclonedds/cyclonedds-python/docs/source/idl.rst

 .. code-block:: python
    :linenos:

-   from cyclonedds.idl import idl from cyclonedds.idl.types import sequence
+   from dataclasses import dataclass from cyclonedds.idl import IdlStruct from cyclonedds.idl.types import sequence

-   @idl
+   @dataclass
-   class Names:
+   class Names(IdlStruct):
       names: sequence[str]

    n = Names(names=["foo", "bar", "baz"])

 In XCDR this will result in an 'unbounded sequence', which should be fine in most cases.
 However, you can switch over to a 'bounded sequence' or 'array' using annotations.
 This can be useful to either limit the maximum allowed number of items (bounded sequence) or if the length of the list is always the same (array).

 .. code-block:: python
    :linenos:

-   from cyclonedds.idl import idl from cyclonedds.idl.types import sequence, array
+   from dataclasses import dataclass from cyclonedds.idl import IdlStruct from cyclonedds.idl.types import sequence, array

-   @idl
+   @dataclass
-   class Numbers:
+   class Numbers(IdlStruct):
       ThreeNumbers: array[int, 3]
       MaxFourNumbers: sequence[int, 4]

 Dictionaries
 ^^^^^^^^^^^^